Dan-ala/Dan-ala-Java-Dev/README.md

-## Hi there!
-This is my Repository, here you'll find everything about Java 👋🏻
+## Hi there! 👋🏻 This is my Repository, here you'll find everything about Java!🏻